 Generation to Generation

 Archie Edwards was a bluesman, teacher, barber, and storyteller.
-A full biography on the Archie Edwards page tells a rich story about the life and times of this remarkable musician, educator, and friend.
-The Archie Edwards Blues Heritage Foundation is dedicated to preserving his memory and carrying on his educational mission of keeping Piedmont blues alive.
+He was born in 1918 in Union Hall, Franklin County, Virginia.
+His father was a respected multi-instrumentalist whose friends would stop by the house to play with him, fostering his son’s early interest in music.
+A more detailed biography on the Archie Edwards page tells a rich story about the life and times of this remarkable musician, educator, and friend.
+The Archie Edwards Blues Heritage Foundation, founded in his honor, is dedicated to preserving his memory and carrying on his mission of keeping the acoustic blues tradition alive.

 During World War II, he was drafted into the Army and was a member of the famous Red Ball Express.
 During the war, he earned four Battle Stars.
 After the war, he worked a series of jobs in both the private and public sector until his retirement.

 Mr. Bones met Archie Edwards in 1989 at the recording of Blues and Bones.
-After making the recording, they performed at the Chicago Blues Festival, and in 1997, they performed at the St. Louis Blues Festival.
+After making the recording, they performed at the Chicago Blues Festival.
+In 1997, the duo performed at the St. Louis Blues Festival.

-His amazing talent on the bones and his winning personality made Mr. Bones a crowd favorite when he performed with members of the Barbershop.
-He was a hit at the Smithsonian Folklife Festival, the Bull Durham Blues Festival, Blues in the Burg (where he was a featured performer), the DC Blues Society Festival, and other local festivals.
+His amazing talent on the bones and his winning personality made Mr. Bones a crowd favorite when he performed at the Smithsonian Folklife Festival, the Bull Durham Blues Festival, Blues in the Burg (where he was a featured performer), the DC Blues Festival, and other local festivals.
 He also performed community service benefit shows at hospitals, schools, and civic events.

-Theorin O'Neil was from Pittsylvania County, Virginia, which bordered on Franklin County, Archie's home.
-However, they did not meet and becomed friends until they both moved to the Washington, DC area.
+Theorin B. O'Neil was from Pittsylvania County, Virginia, which bordered on Franklin County, Archie's home.
+However, they did not meet and become friends until they both moved to the Washington, DC area.

 Although Mr. O'Neil's guitar playing style was different from Archie's, their common roots were still evident.

-Joe Watson was born in Goochland, Virgnia, and moved to Washington, DC in 1941.
+Joe Watson was born in Goochland, Virginia, and moved to Washington, DC in 1941.
 He worked at the Harrington Hotel for 40 years before retiring.

 Joe and Archie were very good friends, as evidenced by their constant banter and insults aimed at each other.
 He played the guitar and sang.
 He is most famous for his song “Can Do Bad By Myself,” a Barbershop favorite.